keylime/keylime-vagrant-ansible-tpm-emulator/README.md

 run time integrity may be used.
 For this to activate, you must reboot the machine first (if you're using vagrant, perform `vagrant reload`)

+### Obsolete, as we don't use abrmd anymore
-Should you reboot the machine, you will need to start the emulator again:
+Previously, when rebooting the machine, one needed to start the emulator again:

 `/usr/local/bin/tpm_serverd`